Brutal heatwave scorches southern Europe as summer of extreme weather rages on

 Greece's weather service warned that the risk of fire remained very high Wednesday and Thursday.
 "The prolonged heat conditions prevailing in our country have increased the flammability of dead fuel to extremely high levels in almost the entire territory, making any use of fire extremely dangerous," it said.

-The fire on the outskirts of Athens is mostly under control but fears remain that it could rise up again, according to the authorities.
+The fire on the outskirts of Athens is mostly under control but fears remain that it could surge up again, according to the authorities.

-"A big thank you to the women and men of the Greek Fire Service," Greek Prime Minister Kyriakos Mitsotakis said on Wednesday.
-"We faced an extremely difficult fire in extreme heat conditions."

-Mitsotakis said there had been no loss of life and that the emergency evacuation system had worked.
+Greek Prime Minister Kyriakos Mitsotakis said Wednesday that there had been no loss of life and that the emergency evacuation system had worked.
 He stressed that the next days would be crucial because of the heatwave and that everyone should remain on alert.

 Several residential areas have been evacuated, according to the Greek Fire Service.